-One common misconception about Edge computing is that it's built on brand new technology.
+One common misconception about Edge computing is that it's built on brand-new technology.
 In reality, companies have been putting servers in locations outside of data centers for years, and retail, military, and some manufacturing sites are prime examples.

 That said, it used to be that users didn't expect much in the way of access to applications in the field, let alone need them to perform at high speeds.
 However, thanks to today's modern age of remote work and IoT, users now demand performance that was once only possible inside the office.

-The need for Edge simplicity
+The Need for Edge Computing Simplicity

 Industry analysts say more than half of all new IT infrastructure will be placed in Edge locations by 2023.
 What's more, 90% of all new operational processes will be deployed there.
-Therefore, for most organizations, it's not a question of if their Edge infrastructure will become mission-critical, but when.
+Therefore, for most organizations, it's not a question of if their Edge infrastructure will become mission-critical but when.

 As one might guess, the demands on Edge Computing are becoming on par with or even more significant than those of core data center servers.
 And if there's one thing that Edge demand has created, it's increased complexity.
 To keep pace with the needs of 5G and the growth of devices, many companies have accumulated more Edge equipment in more places than ever.
 And this uncontrolled growth has created environments that are challenging to manage and scale.

 In response to this rising tide of Edge Computing complexity, Dell Technologies offers a three-part simplification approach: